 Things Sweat: Kayla Itsines Fitness Could Improve

 On forums and review sites across the web, you’ll find countless negative reviews of free trials that turned into monthly subscription plans before the trial was up.
 As I mention above, this is not a free app and the cost itself is considerably higher than most out there at $19.99 a month.
 There is also a yearly option available at $120.
 Something to consider if you are on a tight budget.

-If you’ve already purchased and completed the Bikini Body Guide outside of the app, then everything you’ll find in the app will be a review.
+It’s important to know that if you are someone who has already purchased and completed the Bikini Body Guide on Kayla’s website, then everything you’ll find in the app will be a review.
+This is the second top complaint from customers.
+Clients who loved the Bikini Body Guide purchased the app thinking it would provide new content but it was the same workouts and dietary guide as found on the website.
 At that price point, having old workouts recycled back to you will quickly become a headache.